 - Also aim for about 400 mg of sodium (electrolytes) every 30 minutes.
 I recommend sipping 3-4 sips of an electrolyte drink a mile, more if it is hot weather conditions.
 Get more info on hydration here.

 Carb loading before the marathon: Stocking your glycogen stores so you have more fuel in your glycogen reserves to burn takes at least 3 days (for most carb load, it should be 7).
 Don’t rely on a pasta dinner the night before to do this.
-In fact, that may make you feel sluggish in your marathon.
+That may make you feel sluggish in your marathon.

 - About a 7 days out from your race, start nearly doubling your carb intake at every meal.
 Stick to simple carbs like oatmeal, bagels, fruit, and crackers.